-By automating manual processes and potentially using tax technology solutions, you can streamline compliance activities and reduce the risk of errors.
+By automating manual processes and using tax technology solutions, you can streamline compliance activities and reduce the risk of errors.

 Automating tax and compliance could help you:

-Automation can significantly reduce the time and resources you spend managing tax and compliance activities.
+- Increase efficiency: Automation can significantly reduce the time and resources you spend managing tax and compliance activities.
 Your finance team can then focus more on strategic priorities and value-added activities.

-Automation can reduce the risk of errors and improve the accuracy of tax and compliance reporting.
+- Improve accuracy: Automation can reduce the risk of errors and improve the accuracy of tax and compliance reporting.

-Greater visibility into your tax and compliance activities can help you identify potential issues and proactively manage compliance risks.
+- Achieve greater visibility: Having greater visibility into your tax and compliance activities can help you identify potential issues and proactively manage compliance risks.

 Automate your tax obligations

 Technology is increasingly important in managing your tax and compliance obligations.